Have you ever felt like you were walking through a dry, uncertain season, wondering where God is?

-Meaning of Wilderness in the Bible
+What Does the Wilderness Mean in the Bible

 But we also see Job in the wilderness of substantial loss and Joseph in the wilderness of treachery and captivity (13 years of slavery and imprisonment).